systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ![Ready to customize](/tutorial-img/06-customizing/ready_to_customize.png)

 Now try changing your Qualification function return value to report a failure rather than a success and see what happens.
-Put the following code into the Editor:
+Put the following code into the editor:

 ```js
 async function qualification(component: Input): Promise<Output> {